Chief Security Officer (CSO)

-A chief security officer is an organization’s senior most executive responsible for development and oversight of policies and program for reduction of strategic, financial and reputational security risk strategies relating to the protection of people and intellectual assets.
+A chief security officer is an organization’s senior-most executive responsible for the development and oversight of policies and programs for the reduction of strategic, financial, and reputational security risk strategies relating to the protection of people and intellectual assets.
 Why this position is becoming important day by day?
 This is because it has become easier to steal sensitive company information.

 But nowadays the word CSO is more accurately used as CISO i.e. Chief Information Security Officer.
 And this title is becoming more prevalent for leaders with an exclusive info security focus.

 The CSO is responsible for both physical and digital security posture.
 CSO frequently look after business continuity planning, loss and fraud prevention, and privacy matters.
 They need to have a broad skill base otherwise it would be challenging to overcome organizational inertia to deliver on that vision.
 CSOs say a holistically trained security get-together can deliver better security at an economical cost.
 They are heading under Enterprise Risk Management with other groups as CSOs desire an enterprise view of operational risk.

 Let us now discuss the roles, responsibilities, skill requirements, and other beneficial about the CSO.